 Why should you focus on personal development in your workplace?
 Simply, it is essential for making the most of the opportunity your workplace gives you now and in the future.

-We’ll explain four simple steps to take charge of your tomorrow…right now.
+We’ll explain four simple steps to take charge of the future of your workplace.

 Personal Development in Your Workplace Step 1: Create a Personal Development Plan

-A standard personal development plan example would include the following objectives:
+A standard personal development plan example might include the following objectives:

 - Networking with professionals from other companies within your field of specialization

 - Pursuing certification courses for specific skills in your profession.